purpleidea/mgmt/docs/function-guide.md

 Another downside to implementing your functions with this API is that they will *not* be made available for use inside templates.
 This is a limitation of the `golang` template library.
-In the future if this limitation proves to be significantly annoying, we might consider writing our own template library.
+In the future, if this limitation proves to be significantly annoying, we might consider writing our own template library.

 As with the simple, non-polymorphic API, you can only implement [pure](https://en.wikipedia.org/wiki/Pure_function)